vishvAsa/AgamaH/AryaH/hinduism/branches/brAhma/shAnakara-darshanam/satyanArAyaNa-shAstrI/let_go/01_siddhAnta_-_THEORY/04_avasthA-traya-parIxA.md

 **guṇā-guṇēṣu vartanta iti matvā na sajjata**.

-He, who knows about the classification of the Guṇā-s and their respective functions, understands that the qualities of sense organs move amidst qualities of sense objects is not attached to the actions**.**
+He, who knows about the classification of the Guṇā-s and their respective functions, understands that the qualities of sense organs move amidst qualities of sense objects is not attached to the actions.

 I can talk, I can transact, and I can walk ten miles, while the citta is zero.
 A mechanical work does not require brain or the thinking portion. Śāstra says manage it that way, life will be beautiful, charming, and every one can do that.